sguzunov/docs/docs/getting-started/01_what-is-glue42/03_architecture/architecture.md

 ### Notifications

-The [Glue42 Notification Service](../../../glue42-concepts/notifications/overview/index.html) (GNS) handles notifications from GNS servers and delivers them to the end-user via a notifications UI.
+The [Glue42 Notification Service](../../../glue42-concepts/notifications/overview/index.html) (GNS) handles notifications from GNS servers and delivers them to the end user via a notifications UI.

 ### Global Search